legislation/clml-schema/README.md

 ## Schema documentation

 A package of schema documentation is be delivered with every release.
 The documentation is delivered as a hyperlinked HTML application comprising an integrated reference guide and user guide.

-This is delivered online but a zipped version will be stored in the schemaDoc folder until this is available.
+This will be delivered online.

 The source files for the documentation are the schema files themselves plus the XML, XHTML and images in the schemaDoc/CLMLFiles folder.